bearbearyu1223/llm-fine-tuning-playground/README.md

 Enjoy the read, and let your innovation flourish!

 ## Fine-Tuning with Model Quantization and LoRA
 Base models such as Claude, T5, Falcon, and Llama2 excel at predicting tokens in sequences, but they *struggle with generating responses that align with instructions*.
 Fine-tuning techniques, such as **Supervised Fine-Tuning (SFT)** and **Reinforcement Learning from Human Feedback (RLHF)**, can be employed to bridge these gaps.
-In this blog, we'll explore the application of SFT to Falcon-7B, a 7-billion-parameter causal decoder model trained by TII on 1,500-billion tokens from RefinedWeb with curated corpora, for conversation summarization tasks.
+In this sample project, we'll explore the application of SFT to Falcon-7B, a 7-billion-parameter causal decoder model trained by TII on 1,500-billion tokens from RefinedWeb with curated corpora, for conversation summarization tasks.

-To further reduce the VRAM usage during training, we will fine-tune [a resharded version of Falcon-7B](https://huggingface.co/vilsonrodrigues/falcon-7b-sharded) in 4-bit precision via [QLoRA](https://arxiv.org/abs/2305.14314).

 ### Install and Import the Required Libraries
 You can create a virtual environment and install all the required libraries needed for this sample project.
 In Colab, this can be done by running a cell containing the following scripts: